Miami-area condo collapse causes massive emergency response - WTMJ

 The collapse sent a cloud of debris through the neighborhood, coating cars up to two blocks away with a light layer of dust.

 The building address is 8777 Collins Avenue, according to Surfside police.
 The sea-view condo development was built in 1981 in the southeast corner of Surfside, on the beach.
-It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000, police said.
+It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000, an internet search shows.

 The area is a mix of new and old apartments, houses, condominiums and hotels, with restaurants and stores serving an international combination of residents and tourists.
 The community provides a stark contrast from bustle and glitz of South Beach with a slower paced neighborhood feel.